juanelas/node-browser-skel/README.md

 - `npm run build`.
 Runs the linter (`lint`), builds the JS files (`build:js`), builds the `README.md` and the API doc `./docs/API.md` (`docs`), runs the unit tests in browser (`test:browser`), and creates a coverage report of the tests run in Node.js (`coverage`).
 See the specific scripts for more details.
 - `npm run build:js`.
 Creates your distributable module files (UMD, IIFE, ESM and CJS), along with the sourcemap and typescript declaration files in the `dist` directory.
 - `npm run clean`.
-Cleans all the artifacts created by the rest of the script (most likely not needed).
+Cleans all the artefacts created by the rest of the script (most likely not needed).
 - `npm run coverage`.
 Runs all the unit tests (`src/**/*.spec.ts` and `test/**/*.ts`) in Node.js and track how well they exercise your codebase.
 Besides the on-screen summary, a complete report in HTML will be generated in the `coverage` directory.
 - `npm run docs`.
 Generates the `README.md` and the API doc `./docs/API.md`.
 Some labels in the `src/README.md` file will be automatically replaced in the generated `README.md`: